TritonDataCenter/rfd/rfd/0104/README.md

     Copyright (c) 2017, Joyent, Inc.

-There should only be a single year, not a list.
-When modifying existing code, the year should be updated to be the current year that the file was modified.
-**Do not diverge from this form** except to change the year to the current year.
+There should be a single year, not a list.
+When modifying existing code, the year should be updated to be the current year that the file was modified.  **Do not diverge from this form** except to change the year to the current year.

 #### Coding style